ANR-kamoulox/qsketch/README.md

 # qsketch

-Utilitary package for sketching datasets with quantiles of random projections
+This package computes quantiles of the output of arbitrary pytorch Module over arbitrary datasets.

+It is useful for research about training with sliced Wasserstein distances.

 ## installation
-Go into the `install` folder and run `python setup.py install` with the appropriate packages installed.
+Type `pip install .` in the root directory